canonical/operator-workflows/docs/explanation/integration.md

 The rocks are pushed to the local MicroK8s image registry (localhost:32000) using `rockcraft.skopeo copy --insecure-policy --dest-tls-verify=false ...` command if the rock is downloaded as a tarball artifact.
-By default, the GitHub registry is used.
+Artifact mode is used by default for pull-request test runs with the default MicroK8s provider.
+Other events and providers use registry mode unless `upload-image: artifact` is explicitly selected.
+Artifact archives are retained for 30 days by default; override this with `artifact-retention-days`.

 Tox argument: `--<rock-name>-image=<local-registry-image-name>`

 ### Docker

 The Docker images are referred to from the image registry that is output from the build step.
+Artifact-mode builds are loaded into the local test registry;
-The integration test workflow usually uses the GitHub Container Registry (ghcr), unless specified otherwise in the workflow.
+`upload-image: registry` uses the GitHub Container Registry (ghcr).

 Tox argument: `--<image-name>-image=<image-resource-uri>`